bio

 Brittany has written on a DreamWorks TV series, wrote and created an LGBTQ news show for Viacom, created three successful podcasts, and developed multiple queer-led features and scripted podcasts for badass companies and placed as a finalist in various esteemed screenwriting competitions.
 She’s appeared in Gente-fied, a Sundance featured series by MACRO (now a Netflix Series), SeeSo's Take My Wife, played Sydney in MeetCute’s Sexiled, and voiced characters on Netflix’s Twelve Forever.

 As a writer, Brittany infuses comedy into the cringey coming-of-age and the tragically bittersweet.
 Her stories often center female protagonists who try to avoid their emotions by any means necessary…until they implode.
-As a grief buff, she recently graduated from Death School and is in the third season of her podcast, Don’t Tell the Babysitter Mom’s Dead, where she interviews other guests who have lost a parent, while examining pop culture representations of death, which she plans on adapting into a book.
-Recreationally, Brittany's an expert in female-fronted rock bands from the 90s and an avid DVD collector.
+As a grief buff, she recently graduated from Death School and is in the third season of her podcast, Don’t Tell the Babysitter Mom’s Dead, where she interviews other guests who have lost a parent, while examining pop culture representations of death.
+She’s a member of the WGA West.

 Powered by Squarespace